SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-> Note: At this time, only credential references at `credentials.credhub-ref` will be interpolated.
-The key `credhub-ref` will be removed and the referenced credential object will be set as the value of credentials.
+>NOTE: At this time, only credential references at `credentials.credhub-ref` are interpolated.
+The `credhub-ref` key is removed and the referenced credential object is set as the value of the credentials.

 ### 4.2.7 CredHub Change Operations

 All `CredHubClient` Change operations operate asynchronously and affect stored credentials.
 Refer to the [CredHub documentation](https://credhub-api.cfapps.io/) for more detail.
-For brevity, the samples below will use `_credHubClient` to reference an instance of `CredHubClient` that has been created previously.
+For brevity, the samples shown later in this guide use `_credHubClient` to reference an instance of `CredHubClient` that has been created previously.
 See [Getting a Client](#4-2-4-getting-a-client) for instructions on how to create a `CredHubClient`.

 #### 4.2.7.1 Write

-If you already have a credential that you want to store in CredHub, use a Write request. `CredHubClient.WriteAsync<T>()` expects a request object that descends from `CredentialSetRequest`.
-There is a `[Type]SetRequest` class for each credential type (e.g. `ValueSetRequest`, `PasswordSetRequest`, etc).
-The SetRequest family of classes include optional parameters for overwriting existing values and setting permissions in addition to value properties for the credential.
-Include the type of credential you are requesting to write to CredHub in the T parameter so the compiler knows the return type.
+If you already have a credential that you want to store in CredHub, use a `Write` request. `CredHubClient.WriteAsync<T>()` expects a request object that descends from `CredentialSetRequest`.
+There is a `[Type]SetRequest` class for each credential type (`ValueSetRequest`, `PasswordSetRequest`, and so on).
+The SetRequest family of classes includes optional parameters for overwriting existing values and setting permissions, in addition to value properties for the credential.
+Include the type of credential you want to write to CredHub in the T parameter so the compiler knows the return type.
+The following example shows a typical `Write` request:

 ```csharp
 var setValueRequest = new ValueSetRequest("sampleValueCredential", "someValue");